fogus/spiel/pyramidenspiel/gorgias/README.markdown

 ![y2](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/gorgias/graphics/y2.png)

 Therefore, for that group a yellow medium pyramid is set aside for final scoring.
 The remaining groups are resolved similarly.
-After 7 rounds, whomever has the most points wins the debate.
+After 7 rounds the debate ends and the scores are tallied.

 Scoring
 -------